alanvsega/finance/README.md

 # finance

-This app syncs your transactions from your banks accounts into a Google Spreadsheet inside a Google Drive.
+This app syncs your transactions from your bank accounts into a Google Spreadsheet inside a Google Drive.

 Currently only Nubank is synced.